-Prior to joining IISD, Julie worked in Kathmandu, Nepal, as the Team Leader on Disaster Risk Reduction and Community Resilience of the Integrated Water and Hazard Management Programme of ICIMOD, a regional knowledge centre serving the Hindu Kush Himalaya region.
-She contributed to strengthening ICIMOD’s position on social aspects of water and hazard management, and was particularly active in promoting the integration of local knowledge on disaster preparedness.
-Julie also worked in Bern as a consultant on adaptation to climate change for Intercooperation, the Swiss foundation for cooperation and development.
+Prior to joining IISD, Julie worked as the Team Leader on Disaster Risk Reduction and Community Resilience with the Integrated Water and Hazard Management Programme for the International Centre for Integrated Mountain Development (ICIMOD) in Nepal.
+She was also a consultant on adaptation to climate change for HELVETAS Swiss Intercooperation, a foundation focused on cooperation and development.

 - Conducting Gender Analysis to Inform National Adaptation Plan (NAP) Processes: Reflections from six African countriesThis briefing note describes the rationale and approach that we have taken in supporting NAP-focused gender analyses in six African countries (Benin, Côte d’Ivoire, Ethiopia, Guinea-Conakry, Madagascar and Togo).

 - How Small Businesses Can Support Climate-Resilient Value Chains: Lessons from UgandaThis brief focuses on investments by domestic seed companies in quality seeds, including climate-resilient varieties, in developing countries and the climate risk management benefits for other actors along the value chain.
 It is designed for researchers and practitioners working on agricultural value chains, food security and climate resilience in developing countries.

 - Financial Services for Climate-Resilient Value Chains: The case of the Centenary Bank in UgandaThis briefing note presents the results of case study research on financial services and climate risk management along agricultural value chains, focusing on the Centenary Bank’s services to rice value chain actors in Eastern Uganda.